 Death of a Savings Bond Owner

-This page focuses on paper savings bonds.
+This page addresses paper savings bonds.

-- Determine who owns the bond
+- How to determine who owns the bond

-- Who pays taxes and when?
+- Who pays taxes and when

 |In this situation||This person owns the bond|